hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

 	the segment granularity is 2GB/256 = 8MB.

     Now, this is the "main" window we use in Linux today (excluding SR-IOV).
-We basically use the trick of forcing the bridge MMIO windows onto a segment alignment/granularity so that the space behind a bridge can be assigned to a PE.
+We basically use the trick of forcing the bridge MMIO linux onto a segment alignment/granularity so that the space behind a bridge can be assigned to a PE.